One-Pot Spaghetti is quick, easy, and delicious, with only one pot to wash for a family-pleasing dinner…you’ll never make regular spaghetti again!

 - You can use two teaspoons of an Italian Seasoning herb blend in place of the individual dried herbs.

-- If necessary, adding a bit of sugar to the sauce will cut the acidity of the tomatoes.
+- If necessary, adding a bit of sugar (or grated carrot!) to the sauce will cut the acidity of the tomatoes.

 - 1 pound lean ground beef